frankiej60/Employee-layoffs-/README.md

 ### Data cleaning
 The following task were carried out in the data preparation phase:
-- Created schema and loading csv file
+- Created schema and loaded csv file
 - Removed duplicates
 - Standardized the data
-- Reviewied nulls and blanks
+- Reviewed nulls and blanks
 - Removed columns from the duplicate dataset

   ### Codes worked with